Microsoft/azure-docs.pt-pt/articles/cognitive-services/Speech-Service/includes/quickstarts/intent-recognition/python/python.md

 ## <a name="build-and-run-your-app"></a>Construa e execute a sua app

-Executar a amostra a partir da consola ou no seu IDE:
+Execute a amostra da consola ou do seu IDE:

 ```
 python quickstart.py